 Ready to engage in all the space-based history you can handle?
 The Kennedy Space Center has all the details of the history of space travel in the United States.
 It is interactive, informative, and unlike anything else.
 It’s family friendly, makes for great photos and is great for a short day trip full of history, technology, and the majesty of space travel.

-A massive standing Ferris Wheel in the heart of Orlando, you ride up as you would in any Ferris Wheel, but on The Orlando Eye you don’t sit in a booth and go around.
-Passengers stand in a glass enclosure and gaze out on the city of Orlando from the peak of this “400ft tall observation wheel.”
-The 360 degree view is unlike anything else in the area and on a clear day you can see as far as Cape Canaveral.
+A massive standing Ferris Wheel in the heart of Orlando, you ride up as you would in any Ferris Wheel, but on The Wheel at ICON Park you don’t sit in a booth and go around.
+Also perfect for a romantic date in Orlando, passengers stand in a glass enclosure and gaze out on the cityscapes from the peak of this “400-foot tall observation wheel.”
+The 360-degree view is unlike anything else in the area and on a clear day you can see as far as Cape Canaveral.

 Again, you are in Florida, and what comes to mind when you think of Florida?
 Among other things, the Florida Alligator is definitely on the list.
-Gatorland offers an up close experience with the state’s oldest inhabitabts.
+Gatorland offers an up-close experience with the state’s oldest inhabitants.
 You can even take a speedy zip line ride over the park itself and look down on the alligator marsh!
 There’s also training experiences, wrestling, jumping shows and more!

-This unique park is focused solely on watersports like wakeboarding, wakeskating, kneeboarding, waterskiing and more!
-Whether you’re an expert or are there to learn how, you’re certain to have a blast on the water.
+Perfect for beating the heat in Florida, this unique park is focused solely on watersports like wakeboarding, wakeskating, kneeboarding, waterskiing and more!
+Whether you’re an expert or are there to learn how you’re certain to have a blast on the water.
 Constructed with two full sized cable systems, a two tower system and a lake for boating, they are fully equipped and ready for every comfort zone.
 It’s appropriate for a wide range of ages so kids will love this fun day on the water!
 Adrenaline not your thing?
 You can also paddleboard or on certain days enjoy paddleboard yoga!

 Leu Gardens is often described as a hidden gem in Orlando.
-It’s 50 acres of lush, gorgeous foliage in this expansive garden are positively captivating, which makes it perfect for a romantic outing or a family trip to remember.
+It’s 50 acres of lush, gorgeous foliage in this expansive garden that is positively captivating, which makes it perfect for a romantic outing or a family trip to remember.